cedricwalter/cedricwalter.github.io/_posts/2005-01-01-happy-new-year.md

 ---

 ![](/assets/images/2005/01/newyear2005.gif) To all my visitors and the rest of the world
- 😉 <span style="font-weight: bold;"> Happy New Year! – Bonne annÃ©e – Guete Rutsch! – Chag Sameach! – Boas Festas! – Gut Yontif! – Iyi YIllar! – Wesolych Swiat! – Velelykh Svyat! – Stastny Novy Rok! – Kelemes Unnepeket! – Gung Hay Fat Choy! – Felican Jarfinon!
+ 😉 Happy New Year! – Bonne annÃ©e – Guete Rutsch! – Chag Sameach! – Boas Festas! – Gut Yontif! – Iyi YIllar! – Wesolych Swiat! – Velelykh Svyat! – Stastny Novy Rok! – Kelemes Unnepeket! – Gung Hay Fat Choy! – Felican Jarfinon!

 Many, many thanks to the people who informed me, asked me and encouraged me with emails this year…
  A big thanks to all the more than 120.000 visitors this year (avg 18.000 visits monthly).
 Please stay with me in 2005.